 I read his book with the expectation of finding a plausible justification for why this should be the case, but I couldn’t find any consistent argument.
 Admittedly, this might be unfair as the book is a popular science book and doesn’t aim to provide a rigorous theory.
 Nevertheless, Gabriel often labels assertions as obvious without offering a reasonable explanation.
 Based on what I’ve encountered and also observed in my own life, I lean toward believing in constructivism.

 Certainly, this form of relativism raises several pressing issues.
 For instance, how can we justify the actions of individuals whose worldviews may vastly differ from our own?
 Additionally, how can international bodies like the United Nations apply pressure on nations that violate human rights if their value systems diverge significantly from a Western dominated notion of values?
 Richard Rorty has an intreresting take on that question.
 If we want universal acceptance of and respect for human rights, we shouldn’t try to argue about it.
 We shouldn’t attempt to work out rational justifications of human rights, or arguments that will convince people that human rights are a good thing.
 Instead, according to Rorty, we would achieve better results if we try to influence people’s feelings instead of their minds—philosophy as poetry (Rorty, 2016)!
-Rational justifying human rights is an abstract and philosophical way—something which according to Rorty isn’t possible anyway.
+Rational justifying human rights is an abstract and philosophical way—something that, according to Rorty, isn’t possible anyway.
 In a sense, Rorty suggest that, instead of arguing rationally against mythologies, we should imagine, construct and present better ones.
 He does not believe in a second enlightenment—in which logic and rationality will triumph over evil.
 It is worth noting that similar challenges and questions arise when we consider the concept of free will, which is itself a highly contentious notion, compare for example (Sapolsky, 2023).

 In a world with no singular perspective, there are multiple viewpoints coexisting and each has its inherent blind spots.
 According to Luhmann, this principle applies to any observing system, whether it’s a psychological system, like the human mind, or a social system.
 The diversity of perspectives inherently limits each view, preventing it from fully encompassing all facets of a situation or concept.
 Observation is blind to its own conditions.
 When I observe a tree I can not (at the same time) observe myself observing the tree.
 This inherent limitation in observation highlights the intricate and multifaceted nature of comprehending and interpreting the world around us.